From Fuzzy to Exact: The Halo Architecture for Infinite-Depth Reasoning via Rational Arithmetic: Appendix A: Formal Proofs of Theoretical Bounds

-This appendix provides the formal proofs for the theoretical bounds presented in the main paper, along with detailed hyperparameters to ensure reproducibility of the "Golden Triangle" experiments.
-The accompanying code submission (\texttt{halo\_proof\_of\_concept.py}) contains the functional implementation of the Exact Inference Unit (EIU).
+This appendix provides the rigorous mathematical derivations for the theoretical bounds presented in the main paper.
+We address two critical dimensions of the Halo Architecture: the boundedness of memory consumption (Theorem 1) and the superior numerical precision of the Ring mechanism (Theorem 2).